skip to Main Content

 Email arrives in on-premises mailbox user

-Reply to the email and ensure that the Test M365 Group appears in the To… field.
+Reply to the email and ensure the Test M365 Group appears in the To… field.
 Click Send.

 Reply email to M365 group